 You should manually set the JDK that Gradle uses and make sure the embedded JDK and the Gradle JDK are the same version.

-4. In the Gradle JDK field, select a JDK that has the same version as the embedded JDK.
+In the Gradle JDK field, select one of the JDKs from the drop-down menu.
+Make sure that the JDK you select has the same version as the embedded JDK.

 Get the ArcGIS Maps SDK for Kotlin and dependencies

-To access secure ArcGIS services and resources, you need to use an access token.
-The easiest way to get started is to create an API key.
-Learn more about access tokens and authentication in Security and authentication.
+To access secure ArcGIS services and resources, you need to implement authentication.
+The easiest way to get started is to obtain an access token from an API Key and implement API key authentication.
+If you want to build an app that requires users to sign in with their ArcGIS account, implement user authentication.

 4. Create your first mapping application